Monday, December 11, 2023

 After his performance, we shopped at Barefoot Beach Boardwalk, ate lunch at Lulu's, and bought some hot sauce and spices.

-The bus took us back to the hotel to rest.
+The bus took us back to the hotel, where we rested.

 Caroling Opry

-After dinner, we saw Carolina Opry and returned to the hotel at about 9:30 P.M.
+After dinner, we attended the Carolina Opry and returned to the hotel around 9:30 P.M.

-Packed our bags, we are leaving tomorrow after our shopping.
+We packed our bags; we are leaving tomorrow after our shopping.

 Day 5: